 One of my main philosophies of healthy living is that food should not only be nourishing and provide what our bodies need to perform at their best, but it should also taste great.
-I'm not a fan of processed "diet" foods, preferring to cook meals that the whole family can (usually) eat, from mostly fresh ingredients.
+I love to cook meals that the whole family can eat, from mostly fresh ingredients.
+I also like cake. :)

 Sweet Chilli Prawns

 500g green prawn cutlets (that's the peeled ones with the tail still intact)

 200g snow peas, trimmed